Soumyo001/w3-assignments/js_express/README.md

 - **`GET /images`** — returns an array of the 10 property images served from the server.
 - **Nearby Properties** — a sort dropdown (Most Popular / Highest Price / Lowest Price) that fetches from `/get-property` and renders the cards (6 on desktop, 4 on mobile).
+  On mobile the cards become a single-card swipe carousel with dot indicators.
-- **Gallery modal** — "View all images" opens a modal: a scrollable gallery on desktop and a swipe slider (arrows, image counter, and up to 5 sliding dots) on tablet/mobile.
+- **Gallery** — on **desktop**, "View all images" opens a modal showing all 10 images in a scrollable gallery (background locked; closes on ✕, click-outside, or Esc).
+On **tablet and mobile**, the hero image itself is an inline swipe carousel of the 10 images with prev/next arrows, an image counter, and up to 5 sliding dots — no modal, by design.
 - **Description** — a "Read more / Collapse" toggle.
 - **Date picker** — a date range picker (Hotel Datepicker) with a guests/infants/pets modal and an auto-calculated total price.